openSUSE/news-o-o/_posts/2011-08-27-opensuse-weekly-news-issue-190-is-out.markdown

 Learning find can seem daunting at first, but it is worth learning.
 There is no single more useful search tool for UNIX like systems.
 You could almost consider find a very primitive scripting language in itself as find can find the files you request and then perform tasks. (...)

-
+â€

 ### For Developers and Programmers

+â€œ

         [Python4Kids/Brendan Scott: Really GUI (more on Buttons, images and handlers)](http://python4kids.wordpress.com/2011/08/22/really-gui-more-on-buttons-images-and-handlers/)

 In the last few tutorials we have been looking at various parts of what make up a graphical user interface.
-We™ve created labels and buttons and have attached images to a label (and a button if you did the homework).
+Weâ€™ve created labels and buttons and have attached images to a label (and a button if you did the homework).
 We have also associated an action with pressing a button.
-In this tutorial we™re going to put these together to make a simple image viewer application.
-As with the previous tutorials, this will only work with images which are saved as a gif format.
-Also, a word of warning “ you need to do pretty much all of the code before any of it will work.
+In this tutorial weâ€™re going to put these together to make a simple image viewer application.
+As with the previous tutorials, this will only work with images which are saved as a â€œgifâ€ format.
+Also, a word of warning â€“ you need to do pretty much all of the code before any of it will work.

 Here are some images for you to use.
-As with the earlier tutorial, you can either use ˜save as™ to download a copy, or you can use the Python code in the note below to download them (if you use Python you should be in your python4kids directory when you do the download otherwise the files will get saved somewhere else).
+As with the earlier tutorial, you can either use â€˜save asâ€™ to download a copy, or you can use the Python code in the note below to download them (if you use Python you should be in your python4kids directory when you do the download otherwise the files will get saved somewhere else).
 A gold star if you use Python for the download. (...)

-
+â€

 ### For System Administrators

+â€œ

         [Dr. Bill: Geek Software of the Week: Clonezilla! ](http://www.drbill.cc/2011/08/20/geek-software-of-the-week-clonezilla/)